Skip to main content

 Reasons for common mood and behavior changes include:

-• Having difficulty anticipating the social consequences of their behavior.
+• Difficulty anticipating the social consequences of their behavior.

 • Having a hard time controlling emotions when a need or desire is unmet.
 Someone may quickly show frustration, agitation, or aggression because of not receiving what they want.